FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

-When we say that the eap.arpa domain is not routable in an AAA proxy framework, we mean that the domain does not exist, and will never resolve to anything for dynamic discovery as defined in
+When we say that the eap.arpa domain is not routable in an AAA proxy framework, we mean that the domain does not exist, and will never resolve to anything for dynamic discovery as defined in {{?RFC7585}}.
-{{?RFC7585}}.
 In addition, administrators will not have statically configured AAA proxy routes for this domain.
+Where routes are added for this domain, they will generally be used to implement this specification.

 In order to avoid spurious DNS lookups, RADIUS servers supporting
 {{?RFC7585}} SHOULD perform filtering in the domains which are sent to DNS.
 Specifically, names in the "eap.arpa" domain SHOULD NOT be looked up in DNS.

-# Overview
+# Background and Rationale

 In this section, we provide background on the existing functionality, and describe why it was necessary to define provisioning methods for